ianfnelson/blog.iannelson.uk/content/posts/2025-06-23-will-dmn-for-quiche/index.md

 85. Stand by a window during rain and whisper "monolith".

-86. Go to the cinema along at 11:15am.
+86. Go to the cinema alone at 11:15am.
 Eat a hotdog.
 Feel like a god.

 87. Try to write an About Me page that doesn't induce nausea.